FITTING & BUYING

 The average person's head is fully-grown at the age of 10, so you won't find your child needs a new helmet as often as they need a new bike!

-We have a second hand bike exchange scheme: Pre-Loved Frogs, which is being run through some of our UK Frog stores.
-Once you have outgrown you bike please talk to your nearest Frog store about exchanging it for the next size bike.
+We have a second-hand bike exchange scheme: Pre-Loved Frogs, which is being run through some of our UK Frog stores.
+Once you have outgrown your bike please talk to your nearest Frog store about exchanging it for the next size bike.

 Very well, just take a look on eBay!

-There is also a Frog part exchange scheme through our Frog stores called Pre-Loved Frogs.
+There is also a Facebook Marketplace group for Frog Bikes and a Frog part exchange scheme through our local stockists called Pre-Loved Frogs.

 Some countries charge local import duty, taxes and admin fees for handling imports.
 These are the responsibility of the purchaser as Frog Bikes are unable to know all taxes charged by all local authorities.